 Special Situations

-- Driving corvette in rain or similar low-clearance cars: Needs careful handling due to reduced ground clearance
+- Driving corvette in rain or similar low-clearance cars: Needs careful handling due to reduced ground clearance.

-- Driving in rain safety message: Always prioritize caution over speed
+- Driving in rain safety message: Always prioritize caution over speed.

 FAQs